actions/setup-python/docs/advanced-usage.md

 The `-v<pypy_version>` parameter is optional and can be skipped.
 The latest PyPy version will be used in this case.

 ```
+pypy3.10 or pypy-3.10 # the latest available version of PyPy that supports Python 3.10
 pypy3.9 or pypy-3.9 # the latest available version of PyPy that supports Python 3.9
 pypy2.7 or pypy-2.7 # the latest available version of PyPy that supports Python 2.7
 pypy3.7-v7.3.3 or pypy-3.7-v7.3.3 # Python 3.7 and PyPy 7.3.3